virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-preparation.md

 [Here](https://www.geeksforgeeks.org/python-pandas-series-astype-to-convert-data-type-of-series/) is a good tutorial on how to convert value types.
 Remember that Python has some shortcut for doing this (executing `str(3)` will give you back the "3" string) but Virgilio recommends you to learn how to do it with Pandas.

 ###  Remove Duplicates
-You don't want to duplicate data, they are noise and occupy space!
+You don't want duplicate data, they may be noisy, redundant and occupy more space!
 Learn [how to handle them simply](https://www.geeksforgeeks.org/python-pandas-dataframe-drop_duplicates/) with Pandas.

 ###  Spell Check
 You want to correct wrong words, for the sake of evenness.
 Check [here](https://www.tutorialspoint.com/python_text_processing/python_spelling_check.htm) for a good Python module to do it.
 Also, this is a good starting point to [implement it](https://stackoverflow.com/questions/46409475/spell-checker-in-pandas).